Mediterranean Stove Top Chicken Casserole

 This post may contain affiliate links.
 Please read my disclosure for more info.

-Whether you have an appreciation for the Mediterranean diet, or you’re just a fan of easy one pot chicken dinners, you’re going to love this Mediterranean chicken casserole.
-Its tomato base is delicious, but it’s packed with so many other goodies including yummy bacon, peppers, and red wine.
-Sprinkle your chicken stew with capers, olives and feta for some Mediterranean healthy comfort food that the whole family will love!
+Made on the stove top with just 10 minutes’ prep time needed, its tomato base is delicious.
+But it’s packed with so many other goodies including smoky bacon, peppers, and red wine.
+Sprinkle your casserole with capers, olives and feta for some healthy comfort food that the whole family will love!

 An overhead shot of a Mediterranean chicken casserole with cherry tomatoes, bacon, olives and feta

+It would.
+But I first made it in the spring – in Greece, actually!
 The flavours and colours of the casserole seem to me to match the warm and sunny Mediterranean spring weather.

 Stove-top Mediterranean Chicken Casserole in a cast iron pan with a checked red tea towel in the foreground

-• skinless boneless chicken thighs
+• Skinless boneless chicken thighs

-How to make your stove top casserole
+How to make a Mediterranean chicken casserole on the stove top

 Making a Mediterranean stove top chicken casserole - process shots